 - Participants must be enrolled in Medicaid

-- Participants must be eligible for Medicare Part A insurance
+- Participants must be eligible for Part A

 The income guidelines for the QMB Program change on April 1st of each year.

-- Co-insurance and deductibles for services that are covered under Medicare Part A and Part B
+- Part A monthly premiums, co-insurance, and deductibles for services that are covered

 In 2016, over 7.5 million people with Medicare were also enrolled in the QMB Program.